Doug-Vitor/friendly-financing-rnative/README.md

 ## What I've learned
 - Expo router;
-- Usage of SQLite and Drizzle ORM.
+- Usage of SQLite and Drizzle ORM;
+- Insert splash and app icons.

 ## Running locally
  - Node, Expo and Android Studio or XCode are required;